-For 2009, the Compensation Committee determined to keep the 2009 base salary for our Chief Executive Officer at \$500,000.
-The Compensation Committee believes that the total compensation package for the Chief Executive Officer, including base salary, is competitive with the market and the Company's current stage within the land development process.
-In making the decision to maintain the Chief Executive Officer's base salary at \$500,000 the Compensation Committee factored in the current economic environment, the decline within the real estate industry and how these factors can impact current compensation levels.
+As noted above, our Chief Executive Officer's salary was held at the 2009 level in 2010.
+In determining to keep our Chief Executive Officer's 2010 base salary at \$500,000, the Compensation Committee took into account that the total compensation package for the Chief Executive Officer, including base salary, is competitive with the market (based on the compensation consultant's report and the general experience of the Compensation Committee's members in our industry), the Company's current stage within the land development process, the current economic environment, the decline within the real estate industry and how these factors can impact current compensation levels.
 During April 2009, the Chief Executive Officer, with the approval of the Compensation Committee, took a voluntary \$50,000 reduction in salary as a part of a cost reduction program instituted within the Company.
-For 2010 the Chief Executive Officer's annual base salary will remain at \$450,000.
+This reduction continued through 2010.
+For 2011 the Chief Executive Officer's annual base salary will revert to \$500,000 as the Compensation Committee has determined, based on the compensation consultant's report that base salary for the Chief Executive Officer is appropriate at that level.